psyipm/action_tracker/README.md

   module Templates
     class StateChange < ActionTracker::Templates::BaseTemplate

-      # Payload includes only user by default.
-User: { id: 0, name: 'Anonymous', type: 'System' }
+      # Any text, describing the event
       #
-      def payload
+      def event_name
-        super
-          .for_event('State changed') # Any text, describing the event .with_content(content)
+        'State changed'
       end

       # Can be any string, representing what changed in your model.
 Max length limited to 1000 chars